 You can apply for a divorce after being married for over two years and separated for over 12 months.
 The court will not look at why the marriage has ended.

-Many people will obtain legal advice about the divorce application process to ensure that application is correct.
-The application needs to be also served on the parties correctly so that the matter isn’t delayed.
+Many people will obtain legal advice about the divorce application process to ensure that the application is correct.
+The application needs to be also served on the parties correctly to avoid being delayed.

-For couples that looking to separate that haven’t been married for more than two years they can apply for a counselling certificate with the Family Court.
+For couples looking to separate that haven’t been married for more than two years, they can apply for a counselling certificate with the Family Court.
 This means that you must attend counselling and look to resolve the issues in the marriage.
 If your partner won’t attend counselling, then an affidavit must be prepared and filed with the application.
 A divorce lawyer will be able to assist with this process and advise you on the requirements of the court for divorce counselling in Melbourne.

-You should obtain some legal advice on this issue as it may become a disputed issue later if one party becomes aggrieved.
+You should obtain legal advice on this issue, as it may become a disputed issue later on if one party becomes aggrieved.

 They do not have to agree to a divorce or consent for you to obtain a divorce, but the court process must be carefully followed for a divorce to be granted.
 This is particularly true in cases where there is a difficult or uncooperative partner.

-At the hearing date the Court will consider the Application made and if your former partner has been served.
-Once the Court grants the Application the Court will make a divorce order available to us in one month and one day from the hearing date, after which time we will provide the order to you.
+At the hearing date, the court will consider the application made and if your former partner has been served.
+Once the application is granted, the court will make a divorce order available to us in one month and one day from the hearing date, after which time your divorce lawyer will provide the order to you.

 This divorce order officially means that the marriage is over.

 We provide professional and quality legal advice to our clients for all family law matters.
-Whatever stage you are at in your separation or divorce our lawyers can assist and provide tailored advice.
-We work with our clients to have their family matters resolved quickly as possible.
+Whatever stage you are at in your separation or divorce, our separation lawyers in Melbourne can assist and provide tailored advice.
+We work with our clients to have their family matters resolved as quickly as possible.

-We also have a unique advantage for clients with businesses and complex asset pools in that we have a deep understanding in commercial and property matters that can assist in resolving your matter.
+We have a unique advantage for clients with businesses and complex asset pools in that we have a deep understanding of commercial and property matters that can assist in resolving your matter.
 This is particularly helpful where parties with family businesses or partnerships are divorcing or separating.

 How long after marriage can I get a divorce?